On-Campus Student Employment

 On-Campus Student Employment at Butler

 - Handshake - Our online career management system is also a job board that provides access to on-campus and off-campus employment opportunities.

 - Student Employment FAQs - These are some frequently asked questions regarding student employment at Butler.

 - New Hire Paperwork Packet - If you have never worked in an on-campus position, you will need to complete some preliminary paperwork.
-Completed paperwork must be dropped off to the Student Employment Coordinator in the Career & Professional Success [CaPS] office (new Lacy Building, first floor, RM 102).
+Completed paperwork must be dropped off to the Student Employment Coordinator in the Career and Professional Success (CaPS) office (Business Building Suite 102).